Across My Heart

-Across My Heart is the twenty-second studio album by country superstar Kenny Rogers.

-Overview

-The album was produced by Magnatone Records, and features a wide array of superstar talent collaborating with Rogers on various songs on the album.
-The album did hit the charts, with its strongest showing on the country charts at number 26, but it did not produce any singles.
+Across My Heart is the twenty-second studio album by country artist Kenny Rogers released in 1997 by Magnatone Records.
+It features a wide array of artists collaborating with Rogers on various songs on the album like All-4-One, The Katinas, Tareva Henderson and Bekka & Billy.
+The album hit the charts, with its strongest showing on the country charts at number 26, although it did not produce any hit singles.

-Artists included in collaborations on the album include All-4-One, The Katinas, Tareva Henderson and Bekka & Billy.
+Critical reception

 Allmusic's Stephen Thomas Erlewine rated it 2.5 out of 5 stars, saying that " Even with all these collaborators, the album sounds homogenous, especially since the material is entirely generic.
 However, it holds together better than most Rogers albums since the mid-'80s, because it is evident that some thought and care went into its production."